OverZealous/cdnizer/README.md

 Overwrite the default fallback test.
 Note that all options availble to `options.files[].cdn` below are available to this template as well, along with the `options.files[].test` string.

+#### options.nodeModules

+Type: `String|Boolean`
+Default: null

+If provided, this is the directory to look for node modules in.
+If not provided, and there's no existing `bower` configuration, cdnizer will fall back to `node_modules`.

+If this is set to `false`, it will not look in `node_modules` at all.

+Once the directory is determined, the script will look for files in `<nodeModules>/<package>/package.json` to try to determine the version of the installed component.

 #### options.bowerComponents

 Type: `String`
 Default: null

 If provided, this is the directory to look for Bower components in.
 If not provided, cdnizer will attempt to look for the `.bowerrc` file, and if that is not found or does not specify a directory, it falls back to `'./bower_components'`.
+If that's not found, cdnizer falls back to `node_modules`.

 Once the directory is determined, the script will look for files in `<bowerComponents>/bower.json` or `<bowerComponents>/.bower.json` to try to determine the version of the installed component.